TWA Flight 841 (1979): Accident

 At 8:25p.m.
 EST, TWA Flight 841 departed JFK International after a 45-minute delay due to traffic congestion and reached its initial cruising altitude of 35,000feet at 8:54p.m.
 Due to a 100-knot headwind, the pilots requested to climb to 39,000feet at 9:25p.m., which was granted.
 At 9:47p.m., while cruising at 39000 ft near the city of Saginaw, Michigan, Captain Gibson said the aircraft was operating with the autopilot on "Altitude Hold" mode when he felt a high frequency vibration in the balls of his feet, followed by a buzzing sound and a light buffeting of the airframe.
 He looked at his instruments and saw the plane banking right before yawing sharply to the right, briefly pausing, and yawing right again into a skidding right roll with the autopilot moving the control wheel to the left to level the wings.
-Gibson disconnected the autopilot and applied full left aileron which had no effect.
+Gibson disconnected the autopilot and applied full left aileron, which had no effect.
 He got on the rudder pedals and applied full left rudder.
 As he did so something didn't feel right but he couldn't place it.
 Although Captain Gibson's inputs briefly stopped the roll from increasing, the roll continued and the aircraft spiraled out of control.
 Gibson shouted something to the effect of "We're going over!"
-After completing one 360° roll, Gibson shouted to the co-pilot "Get em' up!" referring him to deploy the speed brakes, but the co-pilot didn't understand what the Captain meant so Gibson deployed them which also had no effect.
+After completing one 360° roll, Gibson shouted to the co-pilot "Get em' up!" referring him to deploy the speed brakes, but the co-pilot didn't understand what the Captain meant so Gibson deployed them, which also had no effect.

 Flight 841 dove about 34000 ft in just 63seconds.
 During the course of the dive, the plane rolled through 360degrees at least twice and exceeded the Mach limit for the 727 airframe.

 At about 15000 ft the pilots extended the landing gear in an attempt to slow the aircraft.
 A few seconds after extending the gear, Gibson managed to regain control and pulled the 727 out of its dive at about 5000 ft.
-The plane suffered substantial structural damage with the No.7 leading-edge slat and a flight spoiler having detached, the right outboard aileron hinge fitting broke due to metal fatigue resulting in free-play, and the System A hydraulics ruptured due to the right main gear overextending which also broke the sidebrace and actuator support beam; the Flight Engineer reported they had a fail flag for the lower rudder yaw damper but made an emergency landing at Detroit Metropolitan Airport in Michigan at 10:31p.m.
+The plane suffered substantial structural damage with the No.7 leading-edge slat and a flight spoiler having detached, the right outboard aileron hinge fitting broke due to metal fatigue resulting in free-play, and the System A hydraulics ruptured due to the right main gear overextending that also broke the sidebrace and actuator support beam; the Flight Engineer reported they had a fail flag for the lower rudder yaw damper but made an emergency landing at Detroit Metropolitan Airport in Michigan at 10:31p.m.
 EST without further trouble.
 After landing and shutting the engines down the pilots turned on the Auxiliary Power Unit (APU) as a mechanic plugged into an intercom to talk to the pilots and reported fuel was leaking from the left side.
 All 89 people deplaned via the aft airstair with only eight passengers suffering minor injuries.